-The German chocolate mousse itself has just 4 ingredients: PASCHA dairy-free dark chocolate (I used the 55%, you may want to increase the sweetener if using their 70% or 85% cacao bars), coconut cream, maple syrup, and vanilla.
+The German chocolate mousse itself has just 4 ingredients: dark chocolate, coconut cream, maple syrup, and vanilla.
 And though coconut forms the fluffy base, Tony tasted a generous spoonful on its own and said “It’s really good!
 Tastes like real chocolate mousse; I didn’t know it was coconut.”

 Note that I use coconut sugar in the super-simple caramel for even more of that German chocolate dessert influence and a slightly lower sugar impact.
 It offers a deep flavor that is very grown-up.
 If you opt to use organic brown sugar, the end result will be a little sweeter.

-I had the opportunity to briefly interview Simon Lester, CEO and President of PASCHA (www.paschachocolate.com).
+I had the opportunity to briefly interview Simon Lester, CEO and President of PASCHA.
 He started this conscientious company in the fall of 2012 with so much passion and integrity, that I just had to know more.

-PASCHAMAMA is a goddess revered by the Indigeous people, known as the Earth Mother.
-Therefore, PASCHA was born from a desire to create the simplest, purest and most delicious chocolate from the earth, without any of the additives or ingredients which might trigger allergic reactions for those with food allergies or intolerances.
-An indulgent treat which an Earth Mother would create for you.
+Pachamama is a goddess revered by the Indigenous people, known as the Earth Mother.
+Therefore, Pascha was born from a desire to create the simplest, purest and most delicious chocolate from the earth, without any of the additives or ingredients which might trigger allergic reactions for those with food allergies or intolerances.
+We wanted to make an indulgent treat which an Earth Mother would create for you.

 We select the chocolate from fair trade and organic suppliers in Latin America, currently all in Peru.
 The choice ultimately comes down to taste.
 We use beans from 3 different regions as we like the balanced taste that results.